 I fought in an unjust war.
 Let me tell you what that feels like

 Soldiers sent to fight the bad fight are right to be angry.
-The politicians who send us to die and kill – in places like Kasoa – must be held to account
+The politicians who send us to die and kill – in places like Kasoa and the Parliament House– must be held to account

 Outside the Military Cemetery in Accra on Friday, June 9, 2017, was a gathering of soldiers to say farewell to a fallen hero – Major Maxwell Mahama.
 In its ranks were a number of military veterans, serving officers and men.
 Most were, unsurprisingly, passionately angry at the deployment of soldiers to undertake bad internal operations.

 Most of them, when asked about the operation in Diaso in the Upper Denkyira District of the Central Region to check Galamsey activitie , did share one position very firmly.
 It has been expressed to me again and again in a single word: betrayal.
 In Diaso, and recently Kasoa and elsewhere, we were betrayed.
 In my experience this feeling is also present among soldiers and veterans who are not overtly political.

 That is what you feel when you are a soldier in an operation you do not believe in or have come to see as a sham.

 It is right that the recent events in Domefaase, an area near Kasoa where two soldiers were on Tuesday brutally assaulted and beaten to pulp will dominate the headlines for some time to come, but it is not the only internal operation we have fought or are fighting.
 There are others: Petro filling stations, night clubs, restaurants and many more.
 Mine was at a night club in Tema.

 I was a true believer.
 I wanted to be a soldier from a young age because a life in the forces offered everything a working-class kid could want.
 A route out of poverty, a sense of meaning, a tribe.
 The services appeared to have all the trappings of a better life in pursuit of a nobler world – for me and for others.